 To reflect this, impacts which are expected to be realised in the future are discounted at a rate of 3.5%, which is in line with the UK Government's Green Book4.
-This is applied to all impacts that will occur after 2022.
+Impacts are reported in 2022 pounds sterling.

 4 HM Treasury (2018), The Green Book: Central Government Guidance on Appraisal and Evaluation.